Suraj-Chavan1/Project-Atlas/README.md

 ### Cloud
 - **Azure Function Apps:** For event-driven, serverless automation that processes inputs and triggers workflows.
-- **Azure Blob Storage:** For storing uploaded documents and large datasets with built-in versioning.
+- **Azure Blob Storage:** For storing uploaded documents  with built-in versioning.
 - **Azure Cosmos DB:** For scalable, low-latency storage of embeddings, which could be accessed through vector search.

 ### Machine Learning & AI